I’ve said this a gajillion times by now…

 If your goal is to develop your Phosphagen system, for example, sprinting would be an ideal training method.
 It’s super intense and thus requires the use of stored ATP.

-The one thing you’ll want to do when training your Phosphagen system is increase the length your rest periods.
+The one thing you’ll want to do when training your Phosphagen system increases the length of your rest periods.
 You want to provide your body with enough time for the ATP and CP stores to fully replenish.

 If you don’t provide enough rest and the ATP isn’t fully replenished, you run the risk of using your Glycolitic system instead.